 - Durable stainless steel clip

 Another aluminum pen, with a blunt screw-off top over the writing tip and a pointed self-defense end.
 It has a very tight, secure clip and is one of the most unsuspecting looking pens in the whole list.
 However, there are some reported issues with the cap.
 In some cases, it twists off on its own while moving in the pocket, but it can also be tough to twist off when you want it to, so it may require some graphite lube to keep it practical.
-Made from high-grade aluminium, the Schrade Tactical Pen is a great all-rounder, which boasts the following features:
+Made from high-grade aluminium, Schrade Tactical Pens are great tactical pens which boast the following features:

 - Discreet, subtle design: this product looks like your average pen